 On the second stop of his SS21 tour, Virgil Abloh funnels Ghanaian sculpture, Brit-Jamaican ska and memories of toy shopping into his show.

-After the triumphant first Shanghai stop of his SS21 show, next up, Virgil Abloh took us to Tokyo as part of his ongoing “Message in a Bottle” series.
-And via the runway, Louis Vuitton hosted a vibrant conversation tying together ancestral tribes, boyhood memories, progress and everything in between.
+, next up, Virgil Abloh took us to Tokyo as part of his ongoing “Message in a Bottle” series.
+And via the runway, hosted a vibrant conversation tying together ancestral tribes, boyhood memories, progress and everything in between.

 An additional 59 new looks saw Abloh exploring “the unlimited seas of the imagination” and delving into his own personal history to pull out the reimagined essence of the heritage brand that is Louis Vuitton.
 Memories of toy shopping in Paris with his own children amalgamated into surrealism (nods to Picasso), as well as his own “hereditary tapestry”: think the subculture of Brit-Jamaican ska merged with totems of wooden Ghanaian sculpture.